tlcagford/QCAUS/README.md

+NOTICE OF CONSOLIDATION & PARTNERSHIP PENDING
+As of April 2026, the 20 pipelines of the QCAUS/PDPBioGen suites are undergoing consolidation for high-scale institutional research.
+Core 'Ford 2026' algorithms remain the proprietary IP of Tony Eugene Ford and the Future Ford Peace and Justice Foundation.
+Academic users at partner institutions are currently performing validation; all other commercial inquiries must contact the author

 # 🔭 Quantum Cosmology & Astrophysics Unified Suite (QCAUS) v1.0

 > *"Exploring the quantum nature of the universe — from dark matter solitons to quantum-corrected cosmology."*